rightinyourwheelhouse/wheelhouse-website/src/data/team/gilles-pelegrin.md

       ![](/assets/20220226_222211.jpeg "Board game")
   - q: Where do you like to travel?
+    a: >-
-    a: Going to Japan is still on my bucket list.
+      Going to Japan is still on my bucket list.
 Exploring the culture and the different types of food.
-Of course, I watched too much anime so that is probably the reason why I’m looking forward to visiting it.
-The trip is planned now we hope that Corona will rise again when we want to go.
+Of course, I watched too much anime so that is probably the reason why I’m looking forward to visiting it. \

+      The trip is planned now, we hope that Corona won't rise again when we want to go.
   - q: What do you do when you’re not coding?
     a: >-
       I like to cook/brew/bake anything which fascinates me.
 It started with